 Depending on Your Business; Your Marketing Strategy could vary widely.

-, if you serve other businesses; Content Marketing, Search Engine Optimization (S.E.O.), and other Inbound Tactics will be a good investment.
+For example, if you serve other businesses; Content Marketing, Search Engine Optimization (S.E.O.), and other Inbound Tactics will be a good investment.
 If you sell a product to consumers; Social Media Marketing, Digital Advertising And Influencer Marketing may be more successful.

 You’ll Need A Dedicated Team Of Marketers And Contractors To Implement Your Marketing Strategy.
 Most Companies Use a Combination of Writers, Designers, Developers and Strategists, to put their plan into action.
 Smart Companies often fill gaps in their resources; by using Professional Freelancers to Help Create and Implement their Marketing Strategies.

+Key Takeaways:

 You Must Initiate a Marketing Strategy, after your Go To Market Strategy.